prescience-data/4g-rotator/README.md

 3. Setup WireGuard VPN as a client instance on your regular PC.
 4. VPN to the headless PC and you'll have access to its SOCKS5 proxy!

-The optimal solution is to connect the Compute Stick to WiFi _(which WireGuard will use to connect in)_ and proxy connections out via 4G USB tethering to avoid congestion, but it is possible to go in and out via the same 4G provided you have enough bandwidth.
+The optimal solution is to connect the Compute Stick to Wi-Fi _(which WireGuard will use to connect in)_ and proxy connections out via 4G USB tethering to avoid congestion, but it is possible to go in and out via the same 4G provided you have enough bandwidth.

 You can install some remote management software such as `AnyDesk` to remote into the headless PC whenever you need to fix or install something provided it remains connected to local internet.